justinlund/dreamcloud-docs/source/dreamcompute/tutorials/openstack-cli-basics.rst

 Basic commands
 ~~~~~~~~~~~~~~

-The OpenStack Command Line Client combines the functionality of all of the
+The OpenStack command line client combines the functionality of all of the
 other OpenStack service specific command line clients, such as the nova client
 and the cinder client.
 Here are some basic commands that are useful: